This Upper Arlington house is the ultimate Columbus area mid-century mod house. Here’s why.

 - All main floor rooms open to the outdoors

-Noverre Musson built this home, and he also lived in and built this unique Bexley home:
+Noverre Musson not only built this home, and he also lived in and built this unique Bexley home:

-Many more photos of this house can be found here – I bring it up because it’s also a fantastic house and worth your time.
+Many more photos of the Bexley house can be found here – I bring it up because it’s also a fantastic house and worth your time.

 The home isn’t currently on the market, but it most recently sold for $1,050,000 in December 2018.
 If you’d like to take a look inside, you can click here.